Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations: Fully Bayesian Variational Inference

 \section{Fully Bayesian Variational Inference}

-\subsection{Modeling Uncertainty in Kernel Hyperparameters and Inducing Points}
+\subsection{Modeling uncertainty in kernel hyperparameters and inducing points}

-Within the realm of Gaussian process (GP) regression, the effectiveness of the model is intricately tied to the judicious selection of kernel hyperparameters and inducing points, a task renowned for its inherent complexity.
-The pursuit of optimal values for these parameters presents a formidable challenge that demands a strategic approach.
-In response to this challenge, our proposed methodology advocates for the adoption of a comprehensive Bayesian framework that explicitly acknowledges and encompasses the uncertainty inherent in the kernel hyperparameters and inducing points.
-By immersing this uncertainty into the very core of the inference process, we cultivate a model that not only exhibits heightened resilience but also demonstrates exceptional adaptability, poised to navigate the intricate nuances of the data landscape with enhanced agility and robustness.
+For Gaussian process (GP) regression models, the effectiveness of the model is closely tied to the selected kernel hyperparameters and inducing points, an inherently complex task.
+Finding optimal values for these parameters presents a challenge.
+Our proposed methodology employs a Bayesian framework to treat the uncertainty inherent in choosing kernel hyperparameters and inducing points.

-In the generating process of the model, we assume that the kernel hyperparameters $\boldsymbol{\lambda}_t$, inducing points $\mathbf{Z}_t$, and inducing variables $\mathbf{U}_t$ are drawn from certain prior distributions.
-These hyperparameters control the behavior of the Gaussian process model and are crucial for determining the smoothness and flexibility of the model.
-The inducing points $\mathbf{Z}_t$ are any set of points within the input space that can be optimized to approximate the function values at all input points.
-The inducing variables $\mathbf{U}_t$ are the corresponding function values at the inducing points.
+In the generative process of the model, we assume prior distributions on the kernel hyperparameters $\boldsymbol{\lambda}_t$, inducing points $\mathbf{Z}_t$, and inducing variables $\mathbf{U}_t$.
+These various parameters control the behavior of the Gaussian process model and are crucial for determining the smoothness of the model.
+The inducing points $\mathbf{Z}_t$ are any set of points within the input space that can be optimized to approximate the function values at all possible input locations.
+The inducing variables $\mathbf{U}_t$ are the corresponding function values learned for the inducing points.

 Given these prior distributions, the model generates the observed data $\mathbf{X}$ and $\mathbf{y}$ by drawing samples from the Gaussian process defined by the kernel function with the hyperparameters $\boldsymbol{\lambda}_t$ and the inducing variables $\mathbf{U}_t$.
 For example, in the classic Gaussian kernel, $\boldsymbol{\lambda}=\{\sigma_f, l\}$.
 The posterior distribution of the hyperparameters, inducing points, and inducing variables can then be estimated based on the observed data using Bayesian inference techniques.
 This allows us to make predictions and infer the underlying structure of the data based on the Gaussian process model,